viraj-nikam/canvas/readme.md

 git clone https://github.com/austintoddj/Canvas.git
 ```

-If you chose option 1, skip this step.
-If you chose option 2, run `composer` in the project root:
+If you chose Option 1, skip this step.
+If you chose Option 2, run `composer` in the project root:

 ```sh
 composer install